cvalenzuela/automating_video/README.md

 ## Utils

 - Using videos with spanish subtitles: [Instructions](SPANISH.md)
-- Get a word count of a transcript run `get_dict.py`git
+- To get a word count of a transcript run: `get_dict.py`